AOMediaCodec/av1-spec/annex.a.levels.md

 enhancement layer at 1920x1080 should be labelled as level 4.1 (assuming the other constraints, such as bitrate, are met).
 {:.alert .alert-info }

-When level is contained in these tables, it is a requirement of bitstream conformance that the following constraints hold:
+When the mapped level is contained in these tables, it is a requirement of bitstream conformance that the following constraints hold:

   * UpscaledWidth * FrameHeight is less than or equal to MaxPicSize